 We have moving hands in the analog clock for hour, minute, and second.
 How to draw this?
 Basically the hands are just rectangular with rounded corners.
 We can draw rounded rectangular easily with

-Canvas.drawRoundRect() api.
-But how to draw rounded rect to point to 5 o'clock?
+Canvas.drawRoundRect() api but how do we draw rounded rect to point to 5 o'clock?
 This is where

 Canvas.rotate() come to play.

-Canvas.restore to restore position of each view from last save. it won’t restore the rounded rect because we save before we draw this.
+Canvas.restore to restore position of each view from last save. it won’t restore the position of rounded rectangle and its rotation because we call ‘Canvas.save’ before we draw these

 3. Touch Area and Selected Area

 This is one the hardest part in this custom view.
-This is about how to make our custom view clickable and respond to our touch.
+It’s about how to make our custom view clickable and give feedback to our touches.